soymze/soymze/README.md

 <strong>I am discovering what I can do with some coding plus imagination and this is my diary.Follow the bugs please</strong>:)
 <hr>

-Im currently learning Java and React.js
+:hourglass:Im currently learning Java and React.js

 Contacts